kmagiera/babel-watch/README.md

 ## Important information

 Using `babel-node` or `babel-watch` is not recommended in production environment.
 For the production use it is much better practice to build your node application using `babel` and run it using just `node`.

+## Troubleshooting

+#### Application doesn't restart automatically

+There are a couple of reasons that could be causing that:

+1. You filesystem configuration doesn't trigger filewatch notification (this could happen for example when you have `babel-watch` running within docker container and have filesystem mirrored).
+In that case try running `babel-watch` with `-L` option which will enable polling for file changes.
+2. Files you're updating are blacklisted.
+Check the options you pass to babel-watch and verify that files you're updating are being used by your app and their name does not fall into any exclude pattern (option `-x` or `--exclude`).

+#### I'm getting an error: *Cannot find module 'babel-core'*

+`babel-watch` does not have `babel-core` listed as a direct dependency but as a "peerDependency".
+If you're using `babel` in your app you should already have `babel-core` installed.
+If not you should do `npm install --save-dev babel-core`.
+We decided not to make `babel-core` a direct dependency as in some cases having it defined this way would make your application pull two versions of `babel-core` from `npm` during installation and since `babel-core` is quite a huge package that's something we wanted to avoid.

+#### Still having some issues

+Try searching over the issues on GitHub [here](https://github.com/kmagiera/babel-watch/issues).
+If you don't find anything that would help feel free to open new issue!

 ## Contributing